50onRed/ValueBot/README.md

 # ValueBot

 A Slack bot for calling out coworkers for espousing your organization's values.
-The best way to use ValueBot is have it listen across all the channels of your team.
-That way, anyone can call out other team members without disrupting their workflow.
-If you prefer, it can also listen only on a channel you specify, for instance `#values` or `#valuebot`.
+ValueBot behaves like a user in your Slack organization, and can listen for call-outs on any channel that you invite it to (by default only `#general`), or through direct messages to the bot.

 ## Usage

-A call-out is a message that includes a username and a hashtag representing a value to call the user out for.
+A call-out is a message that includes an @-mention and a hashtag representing a value to call the user out for.
 You provide the list of hashtags to listen to in the config file (described below).
 For example, if I wanted to call out `@mary` for an innovative solution to a problem that's been bugging the team for a while, that message would look like:

 ```
 #innovative solution, @mary!
 ```

-### Posting

-To get ValueBot to hear you, you need to start your message with either `valuebot` or with the hashtag you're using.
-Using the example above:
+The placement of the hashtag and @-mention in the message doesn't matter, as long as the message contains both.
+For example, the call-out above could equally be written as:

 ```
-valuebot @mary that was one #innovative solution!
+Kudos for that #innovative solution, @mary
 ```

 or

 ```
-#innovative @mary kudos for solving that problem!
+@mary #innovative solution
 ```

-You can post a message in either format on any channel that ValueBot is listening on, and it'll store the message in its database.
+You can post a message in this format to any channel that ValueBot is listening on (or in a private message to valuebot, if you prefer to be discrete), and it'll persist the call-out to a database, which admins can then query for information about the call-outs.

 ### Getting Lists